h2oai/h2o-2/h2o-docs/source/datascience/gbm.rst

 **NTrees:**

-  The number of trees to be built.
-Models with different total numbers of trees can be specified by entering the different values as a comma separated list.
-For example,to specify different models with 200, 100 and 50 trees respectively enter "200, 100, 50".
+  The number of trees to build.
+To specify models with different total numbers of trees, enter the values as a comma-separated list.
+For example, to specify different models with 200, 100 and 50 trees respectively, enter "200, 100, 50".

 **Max Depth:**

-  The maximum number of edges to be generated between the first node and the terminal node.
-To test different depths, values can be specified in a comma separated list.
+  The maximum number of edges to generate between the first node and the terminal node.
+To test different depths, values can be specified in a comma-separated list.

 **Min Rows:**

-  The minimum number of observations to be included in a terminal leaf.
-If any classification must consist of no fewer than five elements, min rows should be set to five.
+  The minimum number of observations to include in a terminal leaf.
+For example, to ensure a classification consists of no fewer than five elements, set the min rows value to five.

 **NBins:**

-  The number of bins data are partitioned into before the best split point is determined.
-A high number of bins relative to a low number of observations will have a small number of observations in each bin.
-As the number of bins approaches the number of unique values in a column, the analysis approaches evaluation of all possible split points
+  The number of bins used for data partitioning before the best split point is determined.
+A high number of bins for a low number of observations has a small number of observations in each bin.
+As the number of bins approaches the number of unique values in a column, the analysis approaches evaluation of all possible split points.

 **Score Each Iteration:**

-  An option that returns error rate information after each tree in the requested set is built.
-This option allows users to evaluate the marginal gain in fit from building that tree, allowing for interruption of the model when the gain for building the next tree isn't substantial enough to continue building.
-Users should be aware that this option can slow the model building process, depending on the size and shape of both the training data and the testing data.
+  Return error rate information after each tree in the requested set is built.
+This option allows users to evaluate the marginal gain in fit from building that tree so they can interrupt the model when the gain for building the next tree isn't substantial enough to continue building.
+  This option can slow the model building process, depending on the size and shape of both the training data and the testing data.

 **Importance:**

-  An option that returns information about each variable's importance in training the specified model.
+  Return information about each variable's importance in training the specified model.

 **Learn Rate:**

   A number between 0 and 1 that specifies the rate at which the algorithm should converge.
-Learning rate is inversely related to the number of iterations taken for the algorithm to complete.
+Learning rate is inversely related to the number of iterations required for the algorithm to complete.

 **Grid Parallelism:**

-  When multiple models are called for through the grid search options such as specification of multiple learning rates, selecting this option will build the set of models in parallel rather than sequentially.
+  When multiple models are requested through the grid search options, such as specification of multiple learning rates, selecting this option will build the set of models in parallel, rather than sequentially.

+""""

 Treatment of Factors
 """""""""""""""""""""

-  When the specified GBM model includes factors, those factors are analyzed by assigning each distinct factor level an integer, and then binning the ordered integers according to the user specified number of bins (N Bins).
-Split points are determined by considering as the end points of each bin, and the one versus many split for each bin.
+  When the specified GBM model includes factors, those factors are analyzed by assigning an integer to each distinct factor level, and then binning the ordered integers according to the user-specified number of bins (N Bins).
+Split points are determined by considering the end points of each bin and the one versus many split for each bin.

-  For example, if the factor is split into 5 bins, H2O orders the bins by bin number, and then the split between the first and second bin, the second and third, the third and fourth, and the fourth and fifth are considered.
-Additionally the split that comes of splitting the first bin from the other four, and all analogous splits for the other four bins are considered.
-If users wish to specify a model such that all factors are considered individually, they can do so by setting N Bins equal to the number of factor levels.
-This can be done even in excess of 1024 levels (the maximum number of levels that can be handled in R), though this will increase the time it takes for a model to be fully generated.
+  For example, if the factor is split into 5 bins, H2O orders the bins by bin number, then considers the split between the first and second bin, then the second and third, then the third and fourth, and the fourth and fifth.
+  Additionally the split that results from splitting the first bin from the other four and all analogous splits for the other four bins are considered.
+To specify a model that considers all factors individually, set the value for N
+  Bins equal to the number of factor levels.
+This can be done for over 1024 levels (the maximum number of levels that can be handled in R), though this increases the time to fully generate a model.

+""""

 Interpreting Results
 """""""""""""""""""""

-GBM results for classification models are comprised of a confusion matrix and the mean squared error of each tree.
-Note that when MSE for each tree is returned, the first and second MSE values are the same.
+The GBM results for classification models are comprised of a confusion matrix and the mean squared error of each tree.
+When the MSE for each tree is returned, the first and second MSE values are the same.
-The initial MSE is calculated for the dependent variable, and is given as a baseline against which to evaluate the predictive performance of each next basis function.
+The initial MSE is calculated for the dependent variable, and is given as a baseline for evaluating the predictive performance of each next basis function.
 The first MSE value given is the MSE for the data set before any trees are built.